Suburb overview

 Risdon Park South is a regional centre in South Australia, Australia, with a population of approximately 2,230, making it a boutique locality.
 Located approximately 199 km from the Adelaide CBD, Risdon Park South is a regional area in South Australia.
 The median household income is $72,020 per year.

-Official Australia Post postcode for Risdon Park South.
+Postcode for Risdon Park South, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Straight-line distance from the suburb centroid to the nearest capital city CBD.
 Actual driving distance will be longer.